benmvp/slides/2018/reactathon/why-react.md

 - Except this time after we click and update state, we also call `onIncrement` event handler prop
 - We pass it `this.state.value` as a parameter
 - At the bottom is an example of how you would call it
-- We want to test the component's **public** API:
+- We want to test the component's **public** API only:
 - The markup that it renders and the callback handlers it calls
 - That's it!
-Don't want to test implementation details like `state` changes
+Want to avoid testing implementation details like `state` changes

 /////